ayooshkathuria/pytorch-yolo-v3/README.md

 ## Train

+### Modifications for Custom

+**Filters**

 Ensure the `yolov3-tiny.cfg` is set up to train (see first lines of file).
 Note, the number of classes will affect the last convolutional layer filter numbers (conv layers before the yolo layer) as well as the yolo layers themselves - so will need to be modified manually to suit the needs of the user.

+Modify the filter number of the CNN layer directly before each [yolo] layer to be:  `filters=(classes + 5)x3 in the 3`.
+So, So if `classes=1` then should be `filters=18`.
+If `classes=2` then write `filters=21`, and so on.

+**Anchors**

 The tiny architecture has 6 anchors, whereas, the non-tiny or full sized YOLOv3 architecture has 9 anchors.
 These anchors should be manually discovered with `kmeans.py` and specified in the `cfg` file.

+### Run

 Cmd: